khughezq/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

 - Create the Domain Controller VM (Windows Server 2022) & Client VM (Windows 10)
-- Connect the Client-1 VM to the Domain Controller VM
+- Connect the Client-1 VM DNS to the Domain Controller VM
-- Step 3
+- Install Active Directory Domain Services
+- Promote the server to a domain controller
-- Step 4
+-

 <h2>Deployment and Configuration Steps</h2>